Kreyparion/Astar-Kore22-Competition/README.md

 *By Julien Cardinal*

 ## Startup
 Run the **main.ipynb** file that plays against the balanced agent.
 You can download the top agent of the beta version to have a more challenging opponent https://github.com/w9PcJLyb/kore-beta-bot.
-I wanted to thank him, it was a really good baseline to improve my code and get a sense to what should be done in the endgame.
+I wanted to thank him, it was a really good baseline to improve my code and get a sense of what should be done in the endgame.

-All the code is in **main.py**
+All the code is in **main.py** and was made for the kaggle competition [Kore 2022](https://www.kaggle.com/competitions/kore-2022)

 ## Tests